python/cpython/Doc/c-api/typeobj.rst

    This field is inherited by subtypes.

-.. cmember:: getattrfunc PyTypeObject.tp_getattr
+.. c:member:: getattrfunc PyTypeObject.tp_getattr

    An optional pointer to the get-attribute-string function.

    This field is deprecated.
 When it is defined, it should point to a function that acts the same as the :attr:`tp_getattro` function, but taking a C string instead of a Python string object to give the attribute name.
-The signature is the same as for :cfunc:`PyObject_GetAttrString`.
+The signature is the same as for :c:func:`PyObject_GetAttrString`.

    This field is inherited by subtypes together with :attr:`tp_getattro`: a subtype inherits both :attr:`tp_getattr` and :attr:`tp_getattro` from its base type when the subtype's :attr:`tp_getattr` and :attr:`tp_getattro` are both *NULL*.

-.. cmember:: setattrfunc PyTypeObject.tp_setattr
+.. c:member:: setattrfunc PyTypeObject.tp_setattr

    An optional pointer to the set-attribute-string function.

    This field is deprecated.
 When it is defined, it should point to a function that acts the same as the :attr:`tp_setattro` function, but taking a C string instead of a Python string object to give the attribute name.
-The signature is the same as for :cfunc:`PyObject_SetAttrString`.
+The signature is the same as for :c:func:`PyObject_SetAttrString`.

    This field is inherited by subtypes together with :attr:`tp_setattro`: a subtype inherits both :attr:`tp_setattr` and :attr:`tp_setattro` from its base type when the subtype's :attr:`tp_setattr` and :attr:`tp_setattro` are both *NULL*.

-.. cmember:: cmpfunc PyTypeObject.tp_compare
+.. c:member:: cmpfunc PyTypeObject.tp_compare

    An optional pointer to the three-way comparison function.

-   The signature is the same as for :cfunc:`PyObject_Compare`.
+   The signature is the same as for :c:func:`PyObject_Compare`.
 The function should return ``1`` if *self* greater than *other*, ``0`` if *self* is equal to *other*, and ``-1`` if *self* less than *other*.
 It should return ``-1`` and set an exception condition when an error occurred during the comparison.